Namrajp/awesomesite/_pages/first-page.md

 ---
 layout: page
 title: About
-permalink: /indexblog/
+permalink: /about/
 ---

-This is blog index page.
-I have list of posts here below:-
+This is page about me.
+I have list of posts in blog link.